Pecatonica High School (Wisconsin): Athletics

 The Pecatonica's girls' basketball team won the Wisconsin Interscholastic Athletic Association Division 4 state championship in 1993 and 1994.
 In 2001, both the boys' and girls' basketball teams were runners-up at their respective state tournaments.
 The school mascot is the Viking.
 The Pecatonica/Argyle co-op football team was runner-up at the 2004 state tournament.
 In 2019, the men’s track and field qualified for State in the 4x800 meter relay.
 The team took fourth in the relay and broke the school record by over ten seconds.
-The baseball team also had a very successful season but faltered at the end of the 2019 season in the similar but disappointing manner in which they ended their previous few seasons.
+The baseball team also had a very successful season but faltered at the end of the 2019 season in the similar but disappointing manner in which they ended their previous few seasons. the 2023 baseball season ended in a successful but disappointing manner.
+The boys got all the way to the state championship where they failed to pull off the 6 run lead.